 - 1 cup of ice

-Lunazul costs about $17 and deserves the major awards it has won.
+Lunazul costs about $20 and deserves all of its prestigious awards..
 Agavales mixes very well and costs under $15.
 DeKuyper O3 Orange will never replace Cointreau, but it’s half the price and works beautifully with these Margaritas.

-Other tequilas in the $20 range that have tested well are Campo Azul Reposado (the gold one).
+Other tequilas in the $20 range we’ve tested are Campo Azul Reposado (the gold one).
 Espolon makes a smooth, sweeter margarita with a milder tequila taste.
 Other highly-rated tequilas in this price range include El Padrino and Pueblo Viejo.
-Sauza Hornitos Reposado (gold) provides an enjoyable burn.
+Sauza Hornitos Reposado (gold) is popular in Mexico, and will give you an enjoyable burn.

 For Strawberry Margaritas, add 2 fresh or frozen strawberries per drink, before mixing.